bgopi23/tp/docs/UserGuide.md

 * Adds a weight value to a client specified by `INDEX`.
 The index refers to the index number shown in the displayed client list.
 The index **must be a positive integer** 1, 2, 3, …​
 * Weight values specified in this command will be added as a new weight value to the specified client.
 To edit the latest weight of the client, use the [`edit`](#editing-a-client--edit) command.
+* A reasonable maximum value of 5000 is allowed.
+Although some decimal values of 5000 are allowed (e.g. 5000.000001), the value will still rounded off to the nearest 1 decimal place (i.e. 5000.0).
 * If no weight value is given, the latest weight for the client at the specified index will be deleted.

 > While the `edit` command allows one to **edit** a client's latest weight value, this `weight` command serves as a way for users to **add** a client's weight.